CenturyLinkCloud/PublicKB/Accounts & Users/creating-users.md

 ### Control Portal Users

-You can manage users on your account by going to the Control Portal &gt; Account &gt; Users.
+You can manage users on your account by going to the Control Portal > Settings > Users.

-NOTE: Permissions must be configured for a user after they are created in order to have access within the control.
+**Note:** Permissions must be configured for a user after they are created in order to have access within the control.
 Learn more about [User Permissions](user-permissions.md).

 1. Click the "Create New User" button.